thebithead/nuodb-operator/README.md

 &ensp; `cr-persistent-insights-enabled.yaml` deploys NuoDB CE domain using persistent storage and has NuoDB Insights enabled.

-Optionally, you can add any of these parameter values to your own `cr.yaml` to customize your database.
+Optionally, you can add any of these below parameters values to your own `nuodb-cr.yaml` to customize your database.
 Each are described in the Optional Database Parameter section.
+A sample nuodb-ycsb-cr.yaml is also provided.
+The nuodb-insights-cr.yaml normally does not require modification.
 ```
 spec:
   replicaCount: 1